 (e) the provision of appropriate information to existing bodies representing workers about part-time working in the enterprise.

-5. Within professions containing risks for working on two and more part-time jobs, the right of employees to perform more than one part-time and/or full-time job shall be prohibited if performance of such second and/or subsequent part-time and/or full-time job would violate working hours standards as defined in Chapter V. The list of professions containing the risk for working on two and more part-time jobs shall be defined by the Government Resolution, after consultation with social partners.

-NOTE: Liability for violating this provision shall be imposed on the employer of the employee working on the second and/or subsequent part-time and/or full-time job.

-6. The right of employees to perform more than one part-time job may be limited under labour agreements if the person, for whom the part-time work is to be performed, is a competitor to a another employer.
+5. The right of employees to perform more than one part-time job may be limited under labour agreements if the person, for whom the part-time work is to be performed, is a competitor to a another employer.

 Article 17 – Trial period